 E. C. Hurley, PhD, was selected and trained as an EMDR trainer by Francine Shapiro, PhD, the psychologist who developed Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 He was trained in EMDR therapy following 9/11 and immediately began to witness its treatment effectiveness in treating military personnel as he treated members of the 101st Airborne Division and special operations units at Ft Campbell, KY.
 As his military clients deployed and redeployed during multiple combat missions he utilized EMDR therapy in treating their complex trauma which progressively displayed dissociative exhibtions including flashbacks, nightmares, depersonalization, and derealization.
 Dr. Hurley demonstrates in his trainings what he has utilized in treatment over the past fourteen years providing treatment to military personnel and veterans suffering with combat trauma, military sexual trauma and moral injury issues.
 He incorporates videos of EMDR therapy into these trainings allowing participants view demonstrations of his work.
 Participants learn how to effectively utilize EMDR therapy in assisting veterans and military personnel to reclaim their lieves.
 Dr. Hurley's trainings cover the basic EMDR theapy approach as well as how to work with complex PTSD symptoms and moral injury cases.

-Dr. Hurley's has been a licensed psychotherapist for over 30 years with military duty throughout the U.S., Europe and Southwest Asia.
+Dr. Hurley's has been a licensed psychotherapist and chaplain for over 30 years with military duty throughout the U.S., Europe and Southwest Asia.
 His background includes graduate degrees in counseling psychology and clinical psychology with a PhD in clinical psychology from an APA approved clinical psychology program.
 Additionally, he holds a Master of Divinity and Doctor of Ministry degree in pastoral counseling.
 He has treated moral injury issues for 30 years of his military service and specialized in the treatment of trauma since 9/11.
-Dr. Hurley is a Diplomate with the American Academy of Experts in Traumatic Stress and specializes in treating military personnel and veterans suffering with complex PTSD and moral injury.
+Dr. Hurley is a Diplomate with the American Academy of Experts in Traumatic Stress and specializes in treating military personnel, veterans, and first-responders suffering with complex PTSD and moral injury.
 At Soldier Center he developed the EMDR intensive program allowing for the treatment of veterans once or twice a day over a ten-day period.
 Clients travel from throughout the U.S. and other countries for this treatment.

 33 years of military service - from Private to Colonel - Believes soldiers/veterans deserve the best service possible and trains those who believe likewise.